-Microsoft announced that support and updates for Windows 7 ended in January 2020.
-The ITS department will increase the rollout of systems with the Windows 10 operating system and the Microsoft Office 2016 suite will be deployed for end users.
-All computer labs have had Windows 10 and MS Office 2016 installed since the Fall 2019 semester.
-The rollout of Windows 10 for staff and classroom labs will be performed with the use of disk imaging software and deployment applications with the goal to be complete the migration by the end of 2021.
-There are currently 120 staff systems that will need to be upgraded before the end of 2021.
-This project was delayed due to the COVID-19 pandemic.
+Microsoft announced that mainstream support and updates for Office 2016 ended in October 13, 2020.
+Although that deadline has been extended, the ITS department will deploy the Microsoft Office 2021 suite to all end user systems.
+The ITS department will also deploy the Office 2021 suite to all computer labs on campus.
+The rollout of Office 2021 for staff and classroom labs will be performed with the use of a software deployment applications with the goal to be complete the migration by the end of the 2022 calendar year.
+This project may be delayed due to the COVID-19 pandemic.